juniglee/tal-tech-challenge/README.md

 The application has been designed with the fact of being able to making appointments in 30 minute intervals (e.g. minutes are either 0 or 30).
 This hasn't been enforced in code (ie. KEEP 15:52 is a legal input), but the display for the available timeslots will be displayed as such (i.e. if an appointment is listed for 09:00 and 09:01, the one with 09:00 will cause the timeslot "09:00 AM - 09:30 AM" to not display when using FIND, but the one with 09:01 will cause that same timeslot to appear in FIND).

-The application will continuously wait for input until it is forced to quit.
-To quit, either don't enter any text, or type "EXIT".

 Database is handled via migration (code-first approach).

-The console application accepts 4 different commands (commands are case insensitive):
+The console application accepts 4 different commands (all commands are case insensitive):

 # Setup